TheresaLui/SelfHelpContent_v2/articles/problemscopingques.mcas/Investigating activities.md

 				"$schema": "SelfHelpContent",
                 "resourceRequired": false,
                 "title": "Alerts and Investigation - Investigating activities", "fileAttachmentHint": "1.
 Please attach the raw data of the activity from MCAS activity log.
 You can locate it under Investigate - Activity Log - Expand the activity - Source - View raw data 2.
 Please attach the correlated activity log from the source app.
-For example, for O365 apps (EXO, SPO, OD, etc.), please export the relevant log from <a href='https://protection.office.com/unifiedauditlog'> O365 Unified Audit logs </a>", "subscriptionRequired": false,
+For example, for O365 apps (EXO, SPO, OD, etc.), please export the relevant log from https://protection.office.com/unifiedauditlog O365 Unified Audit logs", "subscriptionRequired": false,
                 "formElements": [
                 {